ualberta-smr/RefMerge/README.md

 RefMerge is a refactoring-aware merging IntelliJ plugin.
 RefMerge relies on RefactoringMiner to detect the refactorings and works by undoing refactorings, merging, and then replaying the refactorings.
 More in-depth details about the technique can be found in "A Systematic Comparison of Two Refactoring-aware Merging Techniques" (http://arxiv.org/abs/2112.10370).

+## Refactoring Conflict & Simplification Logic

+We consider the interactions between each pair of refactorings and how these interactions can lead to a conflict or how they can result in a dependence relationship.
+We provide the conflict and dependence detection logic for each pair in the [conflict detection wiki](https://github.com/ualberta-smr/RefMerge/wiki/Conflict-&-Dependence-Logic).

 ## System requirements
 * Linux
 * git